daattali/beautiful-jekyll/README.md

 # Build your website in 3 steps

-There's an easy way to build a website using Beautiful Jekyll, which is what this document will focus on.
-For most people (including myself!), the easy route is recommended.
+There are a few different ways to build a website using Beautiful Jekyll, and this document will only go through the simplest one: using a fork on GitHub.
+For most people (including myself!), this easy method is the recommended one.

-> If you're an advanced user that understands how GitHub Pages works, or if you're an expert user who knows how to use Ruby gems, then you can [skip the easy way](https://github.com/daattali/beautiful-jekyll#the-hard-way-using-ruby-gems) if you want more control.
+> Tip: The more advanced installation methods include either using GitHub Pages with remote themes, or using Ruby gems.
+You can head over to the [advanced installation section](https://github.com/daattali/beautiful-jekyll#the-harder-way-for-advanced-users) if you want more control, but I suggest you still read through the easy way first.

 ## The easy way (recommended!)